linkerd/website/linkerd.io/content/blog/smi.md

 on SMI rather than tying their implementation to a specific mesh.
 This is great for Linkerd users and great for the community as a whole.

-Linkerd 2.3 already implements SMI's _Traffic Metrics_ spec.
-In next month's 2.4, we'll add support for _Traffic Split_ (which means that, yes, next month Linkerd will support traffic shifting for canaries and blue-green deploys!), and in later releases we'll flesh out Linkerd's support of the remaining SMI interfaces.
+Linkerd 2.3 [already implements SMI's _Traffic Metrics_
+spec](https://github.com/deislabs/smi-metrics).
+In next month's 2.4, we'll add support for _Traffic Split_ (which means that, yes, next month Linkerd will support traffic shifting for canaries and blue-green deploys!), and in later releases we'll flesh out Linkerd's support for the remaining SMI interfaces.

 Linkerd is the [fastest, lightest, simplest service mesh in the world](http://localhost:1313/2019/05/18/linkerd-benchmarks/), and we're excited